celiahein/ConScapeSlurm/README.md

 10. Repeat until the map is empty, fixing any issues that may cause the same jobs to fail repeatedly.
 11. Run `sbatch mosaic.sh mydatasetname` for each dataset to mosaic the outputs into rasters.
 12. rsync `output_*` files from the paths in your `datasets.csv` back to your local machine.

+If you have any problems following this, please make an issue in the issues tab above.